 Your ticket for summer fun (tickets required)

 - Come for the performance, stay for nature at the Children’s Theatre in the Woods!
 Nestled in the forest of the Wolftrap National Park for the Performing Arts in VA., this small outdoor amphitheater hosts dance, music, puppetry and more.
 After some shows, enjoy a free Junior Ranger activity.
-We like to bring a picnic and make a day of it.
+We like to bring a picnic and make a day of it with a hike and a visit to the creek.
 You can rock out with music and then rock out throwing pebbles in the stream.

-- Cruise into a drive-in movie at DC’s Drive-In at Union Market.
+- Cruise into a drive-in movie at DC’s Drive-In at Union Market in August, September and October.
 You can buy food and snacks from the market’s vendors and watch films on the building’s facade.
 Carless viewers can buy a ticket and watch from blankets or chairs.
-Or check out our guide to outdoor movies in DC, Va., and Md.
+Or many more outdoor movies are around town!
+Check out our guide to outdoor movies in DC, Va., and Md.

 - Put summer on ice!
 When the heat and humidity have you saying “I can’t even with you,” flip the seasonal switch.
 Take the kids to an indoor ice rink!
-There are open skates throughout the summer at Kettler Iceplex in VA, and Wheaton and Cabin John Ice Rinks in MD.
-Kettler has a fun “recess skate” for younger kids and check the Maryland rinks for cheap “parent and tot” sessions.
-Register in advance online.
+There are open skates throughout the summer at Capitals Iceplex in VA, and Wheaton and Cabin John Ice Rinks in MD.
+Kettler has a fun “recess at the rink” that brings toys on the ice for younger kids.
+Check the Maryland rinks for cheap “parent and tot” sessions.

-- Watch a puppet show and ride the historic carousel at Glen Echo Park.
-The Puppet Co. has some shows geared especially for tiny tots.
+- Watch a fairytale puppet show and ride the historic carousel at Glen Echo Park.
+The Puppet Co. has shows geared for kids and some that are especially for tiny tots.

 - Take them out to the ball game!
 Check out our tips for taking kids to a baseball game.
-The Nationals have a fun playground for kids inside the ballpark.
-And for sweet baby relief, an air-conditioned nursing lounge for mamas.
+The Nationals have a fun playground for kids inside the ballpark and kids eat free hotdog meals all summer long.
+There’s also an air-conditioned nursing lounge for mamas.
 Most Sunday games conclude with a free opportunity for kids to run the bases.

 - GOAL!
 Score with your kids at a DC United Soccer game.
 Check out our tips to enjoy DC United as a family, from our ultimate soccer mom, Tatiana.

 - Some pig!
-Milk a cow, check out the radiant pigs in competition,, ride a Ferris wheel, and eat a funnel cake at the Montgomery County Agricultural Fair August 9-17.
+Milk a cow, check out the radiant pigs in competition,,ride a Ferris wheel, and eat a funnel cake at the Montgomery County Agricultural Fair August 14-22.

 - That’s fair!
 Did you know DC also has its own DC State Fair?
-Held at the close of summer in September, it celebrates the District’s agriculture and artists with live music, demonstrations, workshops and competitions for best honey and heaviest vegetable.
+Held at the close of summer on Sunday, September 6, it celebrates the District’s agriculture and artists with live music, demonstrations, workshops and competitions for best honey and heaviest vegetable.